-Southend-on-Sea Borough Council's shared ambition to transform the borough by 2050 is aligned to five themes, with related desired outcomes:
+Southend-on-Sea City Council's shared ambition to transform the borough by 2050 is aligned to five themes, with related desired outcomes: -

-- Pride & Joy By 2050 Southenders are fiercely proud of, and go out of their way, to champion what our city has to offer. - Safe & Well By 2050 people in Southend-on-Sea feel safe in all aspects of their lives and are well enough to live fulfilling lives. - Active & Involved By 2050 we have a thriving, active, and involved community that feel invested in our city. - Opportunity & Prosperity By 2050 Southend-on-Sea is a successful city and we share our prosperity amongst all of our people. - Connected & Smart By 2050 people can easily get in, out, and around our city and we have world class digital infrastructure. - 1.2 This strategy supports the more specific desired outcomes for each theme, including: - - Our streets and public spaces are valued and support the mental and physical wellbeing of residents/businesses and visitors.
-People in all parts of the borough feel safe and secure at all times. - A range of initiatives help increase the capacity for communities to come together to enhance their neighbourhood and environment. - We are leading the way in making public and private travel smart, clean and green. - 1.3 To help achieve these goals, our approach requires effective joined-up regulation and compliance.
-We will use the results of the public consultation on the draft parking strategy to develop the parking policy and implementation plans for the next decade. - 1.4 This strategy is intentionally at a high level as it cannot cover every eventuality, especially where there are specific local or national standards which have to be met. - 1.5 In doing so we will follow the principles of: - The Regulators Code www.gov.uk/government/publications/regulators-code;
+- Pride & joy By 2050 Southenders are fiercely proud of, and go out of their way, to champion what our city has to offer; - Safe & well By 2050 people in Southend-on-Sea feel safe in all aspects of their lives and are well enough to live fulfilling lives; - Active & involved By 2050 we have a thriving, active, and involved community that feel invested in our city; - Opportunity & prosperity By 2050 Southend-on-Sea is a successful city and we share our prosperity amongst all of our people; - Connected & smart By 2050 people can easily get in, out, and around our city and we have world class digital infrastructure.

+This strategy supports the more specific desired outcomes for each theme, including: -

+- Our streets and public spaces are valued and support the mental and physical wellbeing of residents/businesses and visitors.
+People in all parts of the city feel safe and secure at all times. - A range of initiatives help increase the capacity for communities to come together to enhance their neighbourhood and environment. - We are leading the way in making public and private travel smart, clean, and green.

+To help achieve these goals, our approach requires effective joined-up regulation and compliance.
+We will use the results of the public consultation on the draft parking strategy to develop the parking policy and implementation plans for the next decade.

+This strategy is intentionally at a high level as it cannot cover every eventuality, especially where there are specific local or national standards which have to be met.

+In doing so we will follow the principles of: -

-- The Enforcement Concordant (Central and Local Government Enforcement Concordat, March 1998); - Enforcement contained in the Legislative and Regulatory Reform Act 2006 (enforcement is proportionate, targeted, transparent consistent and accountable)
+- The Regulators Code www.gov.uk/government/publications/regulators-code; - The Enforcement Concordant (Central and Local Government Enforcement Concordat, March 1998); - Enforcement contained in the Legislative and Regulatory Reform Act 2006 (enforcement is proportionate, targeted, transparent consistent and accountable).